-1.1.
-This website is provided by ClimateCare which funds projects with the specific aim of making reductions in CO2 and other greenhouse gas concentrations in order to reduce climate change.
-Your use of this web site and all calculators contained therein constitutes your agreement to the terms and conditions shown below, which may be subject to change from time to time.
-If you do not agree with these terms and conditions then you are not authorized to use this Web site, and specifically not the calculators provided within.
+This website is provided by ClimateCare which funds projects with the specific aim of making reductions in CO2and other greenhouse gas concentrations in order to reduce climate change.
+Your use of this web site and all tools contained therein constitutes your agreement to the terms and conditions shown below, which may be subject to change from time to time.
+If you do not agree with these terms and conditions then you are not authorized to use this website.

 a.
 Providing services to offset greenhouse gas emissions (the Services), administering business relationships and related services.

 b.
 Compliance with any requirement of law, regulation, associations, voluntary codes we decide to adopt, or good practice, anywhere in the world.